Optimization for Microsoft Teams

 Use case: single session scenario:

 In this scenario, the end user uses Microsoft Teams in one location at a time.
 There is no need to run Teams in two different Windows sessions simultaneously.
-For instance, in a common virtual desktop deployment, each user is assigned to one desktop, Teams is deployed inside the virtual desktop as one application.
+For instance, in a common virtual desktop deployment, each user is assigned to one desktop and Teams is deployed inside the virtual desktop as one application.
 We recommend enabling Citrix Profile container and redirect the previously mentioned per-user directories into the container.

 - Deploy the Microsoft Teams machine wide installer (ALLUSER=1) in the golden image.